Lab-for-Integrated-Decision-Support/pdc-extraction/README.md

 These queries will connect to the Clarity database and return base tables for each of the required extracts for the PDC.

 The crucial part of phase 1 is the ALL_ENCOUNTERS.sql query.
 This will make a temp table ##all_enc, this is the main cohort for the PDC extract.
-All other queries use the ##all_enc table, therefore after ALL_ENCOUNTERS.sql is run the query needs to remain open in the SQL session in order to access the ##all_enc table.
+All other queries use the ##all_enc table.
+Therefore, after ALL_ENCOUNTERS.sql is run, the query needs to remain open in the SQL session in order to access the ##all_enc table.

 There is a visual representation of the phase 1 workflow in the repositiory.
 The workflow document has some key notes for each query.
 You can find it below: